OpenMDAO/dymos/mkdocs/docs/getting_started/collocation.md

 ## Solution procedure

-The solution procedure for the iterative curve fitting problem is an iterative process:
+The solution procedure for the curve fitting problem is an iterative process:

 1. Guess values for $\bar{y}$.
 2. Assess the constraints.
 3. If the constraints are satisfied, the process is complete
-4. If the constraints are not satisfied, use a find the derivative of the constraints w.r.t. $\bar{y}$ and use a gradient-based approach to propose a new value for $\bar{y}$.
+4. If the constraints are not satisfied, find the derivative of the constraints w.r.t. $\bar{y}$ and use a gradient-based approach to propose a new value for $\bar{y}$.

 Steps 1-4 represent a gradient-based approach to implicitly fitting the data points.